GlassOnTin/webcd/README.md

 ## Usage

-### With Debian Package
+### With Debian Package or Systemd Service

-If installed via the Debian package, WebCD runs as a system service:
+If installed via the Debian package or systemd installation script, WebCD runs as a system service:

 ```bash
 # Check service status